How to make a living when you have multiple chemical sensitivity

 Whether to tell at a job interview

-If you go through a job interview, you do not have to tell you are disabled, and they are not allowed to ask according to the law in the United States (and probably many other countries).
+If you go through a job interview, you do not have to tell them you are disabled, and they are not allowed to ask, according to the law in the United States (and probably many other countries).
 Legally, they cannot reject your application because you are disabled, but studies show that if they know, then they are less likely to offer a job.

 If you decide to disclose your disability, a good time may be if you are asked why you applied to work for that particular outfit.
 Think about how you’d respond to that in a positive way.